 An effective ethics education and communications program relies as much on listening and learning as it does on talking and teaching.
-Seek input before you develop and feedback after you deliver your ethics education.
+Seek input before you develop, and feedback after you deliver, ethics education and communications.

 Sources of input and feedback could include: